Skip to the content.

 to learn the usage options.

 noWorkflow comes with a demonstration project.
-To extract it, you should run
+Follow the Wiki page to see how extract it.

 The -v option turns the verbose mode on, so that noWorkflow gives you feedback on the steps taken by the tool.
 The output, in this case, is similar to what follows.